Alcachofraz/Orders-App-DB/README.md

 ## SQL

 A Database was developed to simulate the relationship between restaurants, menus, dishes, suppliers, shipment and clients.
-In the folder "sql" you'll find a **.dia** file containing a diagram for the Database, and a **.sql** file containing its creation and testing.
+In the folder "sql" you'll find a **.dia** file containing a diagram for the Database, and also a **.sql** file containing its creation and testing.

 ## Java